brandonwkerns/lpt-matlab/README.md

 Here are the steps to run LPT.
 Recommend doing it for TRMM 3B42 (TMPA) data first.

-Hint for viewing multiple files at once in ncview: You may need ot set "ulimit -n 4096" or similar to see all the files at once.
-If the user file limit is exceeded, you will get errors like this: fi_initialize: can't properly open file ../data/interim/filtered/rain_filtered_2017110512.nc.
+Hint for viewing multiple files at once in ncview:
+You may need to set "ulimit -n 4096" or similar to see all the files at once.
+By default this may be set to 1024.
+If the user file limit is exceeded, you will get errors like this:
+fi_initialize: can't properly open file ../data/interim/filtered/rain_filtered_2017110512.nc.

 1) Clone this repository to your system.